Keep title of your home in your revocable living trust after you refinance

 Young children cannot own assets until they become adults.
 In California, children become adults at age 18.
 For our clients with young children, we design their revocable living trusts to allow their children’s inheritance to be in trust, with a family member or trusted friend as trustee to manage the assets until the child is at least 18.

-But what happens at that magic age?
-If you choose age 25 (which is the age most of our clients choose), we can write your revocable living trust so that when each child is 25, his or her share will be distributed outright, or remain in trust.
+But what happens at that chosen age?
+Let's say you choose age 25, we can write your revocable living trust so that when each child is 25, his or her share will be distributed outright, or remain in trust.